Captain LaPonda J. Fitchpatrick, SHRM-SCP, EDICT©, IDI®, ACE, ASC

 CEO and Principal Consultant

 LaPonda is on the Advisory Council for The Center for Respectful Leadership, a non-profit, educational organization committed to supporting leadership and organizational transformation through active research, public dialogues, learning & development programs, and executive coaching, all focusing on the positive power and measurable impact of respect and Respectful Leadership.
+She is also a Strategic Advisor for The Lion Institute, an organization that combines cutting-edge research with real-world application to provide practical and immediately relevant tools for solving critical law enforcement and other public safety organizational problems, including personal and community relations, strategic leadership development, organizational development, and wellness-related challenges.

+LaPonda recognizes that law enforcement is an outward expression of the beliefs and norms of the dominant community they serve.
 Having a passion for Human Resources Management with a focus on non-discrimination, gender equality, diversity and inclusion, and unconscious bias, LaPonda helps organizations improve their service to both their internal and external customers by understanding that an organization is only as good as its culture and its employees.
 She performs organizational analysis and employee satisfaction surveys, provides employee coaching, and develops and instructs on workplace violence and diversity and inclusion training, among other People Management issues.
 She helps organizations provide their teams with the tools and insights necessary to add value to their workforce and increase their bottom line.

 An avid researcher, LaPonda makes informed recommendations for compliance, implementation, and strategy to develop training through a comprehensive analysis of local, state, and federal laws, regulations, scholarly works, articles, court decisions, common sense, and best practices.
 She develops policies and procedures, security technology and procedural recommendations, organizational realignment suggestions, diversity and inclusion initiatives, individualized coaching programs, and other necessary guidelines based on these analyses.